kunhwiko/concepts/cloud/Kubernetes/F-network-part-2.md

 ##### External Load Balancing
 ```
-External load balancers operate at a node level rather than a pod level.
+External load balancers distributes load at a node level rather than a pod level.
 If 3 pods exist in node A and 1 pod exists in node B, load could still be distributed equally to both nodes.
 ```